eamodeorubio/gql-contracts/index.md

 #### Keeping it up to date

 * Each service repo contains a descriptor
-  * Provided Contracts
+  * Provided contracts definitions
-  * Consumed contracts
+  * Reference to all consumed contracts
-* On `push` update service directory with descriptor
+* On commit `push` -> push descriptor to service directory

 ### Service Directory